Blackstar (TV series): Planet Sagar

 Sagar, where John Blackstar ends up being stranded, is located in an ancient alien universe.
 It is subject to attacks by the evil Overlord, who seeks to conquer the planet.

 John Blackstar

-John Blackstar's race is not specified in the series, though it is often speculated that he could have Native American heritage and ancestry, anticipating Bravestarr, a later Filmation series, by roughly six years.
+The titular character's ethnicity is unspecified, though it is often speculated that he could have Native American heritage and ancestry, anticipating Bravestarr, a later Filmation series, by roughly six years.

 As an astronaut, Blackstar might have been extensively trained in many fields.
 He is intelligent, and he often prefers to outsmart his opponent rather than rely on physical talent, even though his constant contact with the Starsword grants him super-human athletic abilities and near invulnerability.

 The Powerstar's two halves

 The Powerstar was a mighty magical weapon that was split in two through unknown events, with Blackstar and the Overlord each possessing one half.
 Blackstar's weapon, the Starsword, is able to absorb, store, and reflect any external form of energy, and is virtually indestructible.
 It can also produce blasts of pure energy capable of destroying a target.
 The weapon generates an invisible "aura" that imbues Blackstar with superhuman senses, strength, endurance, reflexes, speed, agility, and almost unlimited invulnerability to harm and extreme temperatures.
 Presumably, the Overlord's Powersword confers similar abilities.
 For a brief time in the episode Spacewrecked, the Starsword and the Powersword are re-joined into the Powerstar.